 MTS 900 MTS Research Project [director]

 BST 635 Research and Methodology in Biblical Studies

 Religious Education programs:

-Dr Saulnier also teaches in the Graduate Diploma in Religious Education (G.D.R.E)
+Dr Saulnier also teaches in the Master of Religious Education

 BST 420 Introduction to the Old Testament